For Shame Titelbild

 Dieses Angebot sichern 0,00 € - kostenlos hören

 9,95 €/Monat nach 3 Monaten.
-Angebot endet am 16.12.2025 um 23:59 Uhr.
+Das Angebot endet am 29.
+Januar 2026 23:59 Uhr.
 Monatlich kündbar.

 9,95 € pro Monat nach 30 Tagen.
 Monatlich kündbar.

-Für 21,95 € kaufen
+Für 18,95 € kaufen

-Für 21,95 € kaufen
+Für 18,95 € kaufen

 Über diesen Titel

-Shame is bad.
-Too often it cripples and silences victims of other people's shameful behavior, and research has demonstrated clearly the damaging effects of shame on our emotional well-being.
-In recent years, a mini-industry of best-selling books, TED Talks, and popular therapies has emerged to free people from deleterious shame.
+For many people, shame really is a destructive and health-disrupting force.
+Too often it cripples and silences victims of other people's shameful behavior, and research has demonstrated clearly the damaging effects of shame on our emotional wellbeing.
+To combat this, a mini-industry of resources and popular therapies has emerged to help people free themselves from shame.

-And yet, a place for shame remains.
+And yet, shame can contribute to a healthy emotional and moral experience.
 Some behavior is shameful, and sometimes we ought to be ashamed by wrongs we've committed.
 Eastern and Western cultures alike have long seen a social benefit to shame, and it can rightly cultivate virtues both public and personal.
-So what are we to make of shame?

-In For Shame, philosopher and author Gregg Ten Elshof examines this potent emotion carefully, distinguishing between it, embarrassment, and guilt and carefully tracing the positive role shame has played historically in contributing to a well-ordered society.
-While casting off unhealthy shame is always a positive, Ten Elshof demonstrates the surprising, sometimes unacknowledged ways in which healthy shame is as needed as ever.
-On the other side of good shame, he argues, lie virtues such as decency, self-respect, and dignity - virtues we desire but may not realize shame can grant.
+While casting off unhealthy shame is always a positive, For Shame demonstrates the surprising, sometimes unacknowledged ways in which healthy shame is as needed as ever.
+On the other side of good shame, lie virtues such as decency, self-respect, and dignity—virtues we desire but may not realize shame can grant.

-Christentum Persönliche Entwicklung Selbstwertgefühl
+Christentum Emotionen & Gefühle Persönliche Entwicklung Selbstwertgefühl

 Noch keine Rezensionen vorhanden